Revisiting metric perturbations in tensor-vector-scalar theory: Metric perturbations in TeVeS

 \subsubsection{Modified potentials}

-Adopting an EdS universe together with the closure relations presented in Sec. \ref{section43}, one may now write metric perturbations solely in terms of the matter fluid variables, $B_{\varphi}$ and $B_{\gamma}$.
-The resulting expressions are quite lengthy and can be found in Appendix \ref{appendix3}.
-As a first application, I shall investigate the theory's behavior on scales much smaller than the horizon where $aH/k\ll 1$.
-To allow further progress, I will additionally assume that the typical time variation of $B_{\varphi}$ and $B_{\gamma}$ is comparable or smaller than that of the Hubble expansion, i.e.
+Adopting an EdS universe together with the closure relations presented in Sec. \ref{section43}, one may now write metric perturbations solely in terms of auxiliary functions and matter variables.
+The resulting equations are quite lengthy and can be found in Appendix \ref{appendix3}.
+As a first application, I consider scales much smaller than the horizon, i.e. $aH/k\ll 1$.
+Inserting the logarithmic approximation for $\overline{\phi}$ specified by Eq. \eqref{eq:28}, I expand the Einstein-frame potentials $\tilde{\Psi}$ and $\tilde{ \Phi}$ in powers of $aH/k$.
+To second order, this yields

-such that the contribution of $\lvert\dot{B}_{\varphi}/B_{\varphi}\rvert$ and $\lvert\dot{B}_{\gamma}/B_{\gamma}\rvert$ compared to $k$ is much smaller than unity \footnote{Although this should provide a reasonable approximation as long as $aH$ does not take too small values, one may alternatively move to scales where these conditions and $aH/k\ll 1$ are simultaneously satisfied.}.
-Inserting the logarithmic approximation for $\overline{\phi}$ specified by Eq. \eqref{eq:28} and using the assumptions given in Eq. \eqref{eq:58q}, I expand the corresponding equations for the Einstein-frame potentials $\tilde{\Psi}$ and $\tilde{\Phi}$ in powers of $aH/k$.
-To lowest order, this yields

 where